trisacrypto/trisa/docs/content/testnet/rvasps.en.md

 The rVASP handles each type of response appropriately.
 If a reject message is returned, the rVASP fails the transaction; if accept it "executes" the transaction.

-The pending message initiates an asynchronous transaction.
+The pending message initiates an asynchronous transaction as defined in the TRISA [whitepaper](https://trisa.io/trisa-whitepaper/#6.2.3).
 The transaction is placed into an "await" state until the rVASP receives a follow-up reject or accept response with the same envelope id.

 #### Originator Policies